 CPD/APC Credits: 30

-This one-day course tackles challenging issues through a worked example to illustrate potential pitfalls; it provides delegates with solid techniques to arrive at well-considered options and a properly organised exercise.
+This one-day course tackles challenging issues through a worked example to illustrate potential pitfalls; it provides delegates with solid techniques to arrive at well considered options.

 Who is it for?

-Ideal for consultation professionals who have a good general understanding of public engagement & consultation or public policy and want to learn more about pre-consultation best practice.
+Ideal for consultation professionals who have a good general understanding of public engagement and consultation or public policy and want to learn more about pre-consultation best practice.

-- To equip participants to conduct the full range of preparatory activities to ensure a robust public consultation process, building upon the Institute’s experience of pre-consultation best practice.
+• To equip participants to conduct the full range of preparatory activities to ensure a robust public consultation process, building upon tCI’s experience of pre-consultation best practice

 Key Learning Points

-- How to identify and understand stakeholders using the tried-and-tested techniques of stakeholder mapping.
+• How to identify and understand stakeholders and use the tried-and-tested techniques of stakeholder mapping

-- How to assess and score possible solutions as part of the options development process
+• How to assess and scope possible solutions as part of the options development